Jayhawks vs. Razorbacks: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Kansas vs Arkansas Insights & Trends

-- Kansas has a 6-4 record against the spread while going 8-2 overall over its past 10 contests.
+- Kansas is 6-4 against the spread and 8-2 overall over its last 10 games.

-- Three of Jayhawks' last 10 games have gone over the total.
+- The Jayhawks have gone over the total in three of their last 10 outings.

-- Arkansas is 4-6 against the spread and 4-6 overall in its last 10 games.
+- Arkansas has a 4-6 record against the spread while going 4-6 overall in its past 10 contests.

-- The Razorbacks have gone over the total in six of their last 10 contests.
+- In their past 10 contests, the Razorbacks have hit the over six times.

-- The Jayhawks put up 75.5 points per game, 8.2 more points than the 67.3 the Razorbacks allow.
+- The Jayhawks score 75.5 points per game, 8.2 more points than the 67.3 the Razorbacks give up.

-- Kansas has an 11-10 record against the spread and a 22-2 record overall when putting up more than 67.3 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.